This document provides a set of design

 dependence can make power estimation challenging during the early board specification and

 layout stages.
-The Intel EPE tool allows you to
+The Intel PTC tool allows you to

 estimate power utilization before the design is complete by processing information about the

-device and the device resources that will be used in the design, as well as the operating
+device and the device resources needed in the design, as well as the operating frequency,

-frequency, toggle rates, and environmental considerations.
-You can use the tool to obtain
+toggle rates, and environmental considerations.
+You can use the tool to obtain thermal design

-thermal design parameters, with which you can perform detailed thermal simulation and cooling
+parameters, with which you can perform detailed thermal simulation and cooling solution

 If you do not have an existing design, estimate the number of device

 resources used in your design and enter it manually.
-The EPE tool accuracy depends on your
+The PTC tool accuracy depends on your

 inputs and your estimation of the device resources.
 If this information changes (during or